vyxnn/vyxnn.github.io/_posts/projects/2021-1-20-personal-website.md

 ### Learning how to use Markdown
 *Using a lot of help from this [source](https://www.markdownguide.org/basic-syntax/).*

 Initially I wanted to go with ```<html>``` posts instead of markdown, as I don't really like the concept of having the same design for each page, and ```<html>``` would give me the freedom to design every page as I want it.
 Unfortunately that is incredibly time consuming, and Jekyll makes markdown very easy to use regardless so I may as well use it.
-Admittedly after the pain of using latex to write all my notes last year, markdown is comparatively much easier to use, and I realised I could still incoporate ```<html>``` elements if necessary.
+Admittedly after the pain of using latex to write all my notes last year, markdown is comparatively much easier to use, and I realised I could still incorporate ```<html>``` elements if necessary.

 Aside from all the syntax of markdown, there are a few unusual points and workarounds I noticed when using it.
 - **Layout of pictures**